Is My VPN Working? Here's How to Check

 There are a number of things you can do to try to speed up your VPN connection.
 Below are some tips:

 1. Check your internet speeds.
-Before you start troubleshooting your VPN connection, it's a good idea to first check if your internet speeds are slow without your VPN turned on by using an internet speed test.
+Before you start troubleshooting your VPN connection, it's a good idea to first use an internet speed test to see if your internet speeds are slow without your VPN turned on.

 2. Connect to a different server.
 If you're connected to a server that's located far away from you, it's likely you're experiencing slower speeds due to the distance the data has to travel.
 Try connecting to a server in a location that’s nearby to see if your connection speeds up.

 3. Use a wired connection.
-If you're using a wireless connection, it's possible that your speeds are being impacted by interference from other devices or sources.
+If you're using a wireless connection, interference from other devices or sources could impact your speeds.
 Try connecting to your VPN using a wired Ethernet connection and see whether that makes a difference.

 VPN test tools